 Good banking facilities are available in town with currency exchange and ATMs.
 There is also a large post office with holding and forwarding facilities.
 Udomxai holds all the regional administration offices, which have helped to bolster the town’s growth and population.

 Fast internet is available in many guesthouses in town and if you are using Unitel, Lao Telecom or ETL 3G, the coverage is great and the speeds very fast.

-Download your Udomxai PDF guide
+Get your Udomxai PDF guide now!